The state's Groundwater Protection Rule became effective on June 24, 2019.

 - MDA's Rebuttal Response to Comments

-*A number of web addresses in the SONAR and the proposed rule have recently changed.
+*A number of web addresses in the SONAR have changed.
 Please view the Updated Links (PDF) to access the references listed.

 These documents have not been edited or remediated for accessibility.
 A PDF document is generally accessible to people who use screen readers.
 PDF format is used to preserve the content and layout of hard copy publications.
 Publications in PDF can only be viewed and printed using the Adobe Acrobat Reader®, version 3.0 or higher.
 You can download and get help using the Acrobat Reader at the Adobe Systems, Inc. site.
 The downloadable Acrobat Reader software is available at NO CHARGE from Adobe.
 Download Acrobat Reader